Vulvar Cancer: Surgery

 You may have to stay in the hospital for a few days.
 This depends on the type of surgery

 you had.
-For the first few days after surgery, you’re likely to have pain from the
+For the first few days after surgery, you’ll likely have pain from the incision.

-incision.
 Your pain can be controlled with medicine.
-Talk with your healthcare provider
+Talk with your healthcare provider or nurse

 But doing so can help your healing.
 If you don’t control pain well, you may not want